Last updated on February 28, 2023

 Player Characters

-Altaïr Ibn-La’Ahad and Ezio Auditore da Firenze are near guarantees to appear.
+Altaïr Ibn-La'Ahad and Ezio Auditore da Firenze are headed to the printer.
 If the product goes beyond the scope I’m assuming, any of the player characters could be included with color identities, abilities, and stats that fit them and their setting.
 I saw more than one Redditor call for Kassandra from Assassin’s Creed: Odyssey, so shout out to you guys.

 It seems almost natural for most of the player characters to have black as part of their color identity, and I’m feeling white and/or blue for the dual or tri-colored characters.
 I wonder if Templars are more likely to have blue in their color identity given the themes of control they represent.